This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Select the Right Dish: Stick to a 6.5-inch cast iron skillet or a 5×5-inch baking dish for optimal results.
-Using a larger dish will make your pancake flatter.
+• Use the Right Dish: A 6.5-inch cast iron skillet or a 5×5-inch baking dish works best.
+A larger dish will make the pancake too thin.

 Frequently Asked Questions